saart/GenT/README.md

 # Initialize the driver and train the model
 driver = GenTDriver(GenTConfig(traces_dir="abs/target/path/to/gent/traces"))
-driver.train()  # note: it takes a while to train the model
+driver.train()  # note: it takes a while to train the model.
+Consider around 1 minute per 10,000 traces and 10 iterations in a machine with a single GPU.

 to_send = driver.get_model_gzip_file()  # returns the path to GenT model
 ```